 2.11.
-Borrowing costs
+BORROWING COSTS

-Borrowing costs are recognized on an accrual basis taking into consideration interest accrued on the net carrying amount of financial assets and liabilities using the effective interest rate method.
+Borrowing costs are recognised on an accrual basis taking into consideration interest accrued on the net carrying amount of financial assets and liabilities using the effective interest rate method.

 2.12.
-Taxation
+TAXATION

 Tax expense recognised in the consolidated income statement represents the aggregate amount related to current tax and deferred tax.